 Stop immediately.
 Make a reasonable effort to locate the owner of the car and explain what happened.
 Give them your name and address.

-If, after making a reasonable effort you are unable to locate the owner, find some paper and write down your name and address, and a statement detailing the circumstances of the collision.
-Then leave the note in a conspicuous place on the car.
+If after making a reasonable effort you are unable to locate the owner, find some paper and write down your name and address, and a statement detailing the circumstances of the collision.
+Then leave the note in a conspicuous place on their car.

 Will the police respond to the accident?